April 10-13, 2023

 - skills in facilitation, skills for working with diverse groups, and core theory in group dynamics;

-- a development plan based on your unique convening style and community needs;
+- a development plan to grow your facilitation skills based on your unique convening style and community needs;

 This workshop may be for you if you: